gracemay/gracemay.github.io/_posts/blog/2016-04-27-umw-encore.md

 date: 2016-04-27T13:12:34
 ---

-[UMW Encore!
-Demo](https://cpsc350-gmay.c9users.io/) A website made during the Basic Flask and Flask PostgreSQL Rudiments for the UMW Encore!
+A website made during the Basic Flask and Flask PostgreSQL Rudiments for the UMW Encore!
 Club on campus.

+Check out the website at: [UMW Encore!
+Demo](https://cpsc350-gmay.c9users.io/).

-## Steps to Building a Flask Website
+## Steps to Building a Flask Website ##
 1. Set up Cloud9.
 2. Install PostgreSQL for the database.
 3. Copy an HTML template to use for website.